-The Abbey is around 3.1 miles North-West from Leeds City Centre in West Yorkshire bordering the River Aire.
+The Abbey is 3.1 miles North-West from Leeds City Centre, and borders the River Aire.
 Although only a few minutes drive from the city centre it feels like you are in the countryside.

 The sound of the river drowns out any car noise, and the expansive park edged with woods is a peaceful break from reality.

 Take a look around

 Things to Note

 Kirkstall Abbey has the following on-site or nearby: